Bhutan’s Tech-Driven Future: Energy, Innovation, and Self-Reliance

 A core challenge discussed in the broadcast is Bhutan’s reliance on foreign technology.
 Dahal highlights the importance of fostering homegrown innovation to reduce this dependency and build technological self-reliance.
 He envisions a future where Bhutan can both leverage foreign expertise and develop its own technological solutions, positioning itself as a competitive player in the regional digital economy.

-Finally, Dahal underscores the importance of research and development (R&D) as a driver of long-term innovation.
+Finally, Dahal underscores the importance of R&D as a driver of long-term innovation.
 Establishing technology parks and supporting startups are vital to building an ecosystem that nurtures new ideas and businesses, ensuring that Bhutan’s digital transformation benefits all sectors of society while preserving the country’s unique cultural identity.

 Stakeholder Perspectives